Ecctis highlights academic strengths of Bedales home-grown qualifications

 The report recognises the distinctive strengths of the Bedales approach.

-While GCSEs focus primarily on subject knowledge assessed through examinations, Ecctis notes that the BAC in English Literature also develops such knowledge whilst also focussing on a broader and more advanced skill set.
-In particular, the evaluation highlights that the BAC:
+While GCSEs focus primarily on subject knowledge assessed through examinations, Ecctis notes that the BAC in English Literature also develops this knowledge while also supporting a broader range of skills, including creative writing, independent research, oral communication and reflective practice:

-requires students to consider and evaluate varying interpretations of literary texts - a skill Ecctis identifies as a feature of the A Level
+• requirement for students to consider and evaluate multiple interpretations of literary texts - a skill Ecctis associates with A Level study.

-integrates creative writing, independent research and oral communication
+• integrates creative writing, independent research, oral communication and reflective practice

 Although this study focused specifically on the English Literature BAC, all BACs follow a common structure in terms of contact time, course design, GCSE-compatible content and assessment, and a clearer pathway to the A Level curriculum (Bedales, as a selective school, only teaches A Levels).
-Each course combines rigorous academic study with practical, creative and research-based components, ensuring that the strengths identified by Ecctis - including the development of higher level analytical, reflective and communication skills - are embedded across the full BAC offering.
+Each course combines rigorous academic study with practical, creative and research-based components, ensuring that the strengths identified by Ecctis in the English Literature BAC - including independent research, oral communication and reflective practice - are embedded across the full BAC offering.

 Will Goldsmith, Head of Bedales and teacher of English, commented: